ytdl-org/youtube-dl/README.md

 In some cases, you don't want special characters such as 中, spaces, or &, such as when transferring the downloaded filename to a Windows system or the filename through an 8bit-unsafe channel.
 In these cases, add the `--restrict-filenames` flag to get a shorter title:

+#### Examples

-Examples (note on Windows you may need to use double quotes instead of single):
+Note on Windows you may need to use double quotes instead of single.

 ```bash
 $ youtube-dl --get-filename -o '%(title)s.%(ext)s' BaW_jenozKc